Eating 1 hot dog takes about 36 minutes off your life, study finds

-SAN FRANCISCO (KRON) – Hold the hot dog — a recent study suggests eating just one could take 36 minutes off your life.
+SAN FRANCISCO, C.A.
+(KRON) – Hold the hot dog — a recent study suggests eating just one could take 36 minutes off your life.

 That’s according to researchers at the University of Michigan, which published a study in the journal Nature Food in August.